-If you have any queries about the Raising Achievement programme please contact initially the Form Tutor or Head of Year.
+If you have any queries about the Raising Achievement programme please contact initially the Form Tutor or relevant Head of Year.